mathewgomas-alfred/mathewgomas.io/contributors_manual/user_support.rst

 Quick solutions
 ~~~~~~~~~~~~~~~

+*For Windows, all devices:*

 #.
-On Windows: reinstall your driver (Windows Update often breaks tablet driver settings, reinstallation helps).
+Change API in :menuselection:`Settings --> Configure Krita --> Tablet Settings` (for some devices, especially N-trig ones (some of the convertible 2-in-1 devices), Windows Ink work better, for some it's Wintab).

+*For Windows, tablet/digitizer devices (not convertible/2-in-1 ones):*

 #.
-Change API in :menuselection:`Settings --> Configure Krita --> Tablet Settings` (for some devices, especially N-trig ones, Windows Ink work better, for some it's Wintab).
+Reinstall your driver (Windows Update often breaks tablet driver settings, reinstallation helps).

-#.
-On Windows, Wacom tablets: if you get straight lines at the beginnings of the strokes, disable/minimize "double-click distance" in Wacom settings.
+#. *Wacom tablets:* if you get straight lines at the beginnings of the strokes, disable/minimize "double-click distance" in Wacom settings.

+#. *XP-Pen tablets, pressure being uneven:* either switch to Windows 8+ Pointer, or disable Windows Ink in XP-Pen settings.

 Gathering information
 ~~~~~~~~~~~~~~~~~~~~~